kaishx/wfa/README.md

 Hence, I started this project to get my answers to a specific, practical question: **Can a retail algorithm effectively capture alpha on a 15-minute timeframe after accounting for real-world trading costs?**

-To answer this, I couldn't just run a simple backtest.
+To answer this, I couldn't just run a simple backtest which would just be overfit and give me unrealistic results.
 I needed a rigorous "stress test" machine—something that could re-optimize itself hundreds of times over years of data without cheating (looking ahead).
 This is called **Walk-Forward Analysis (WFA)**.

 WFA is computationally expensive.
 Running thousands of optimization loops takes hours.
 So, wanting to push my engineering skills, I built a **Dual-Engine Architecture**: